Founded Mar 2023 · AI lab · Now part of SpaceX (Nasdaq: SPCX) since Feb 2026

 xAI Financials

-Funding rounds and the valuation arc from a $24 billion post-money mark in May 2024 to a $230 billion Series E close in January 2026, the two governance-reshaping mergers (the March 2025 all-stock combination with X Corp. and the February 2026 all-stock acquisition by SpaceX at a combined $1.25 trillion), the Memphis Colossus capex story (555,000 NVIDIA GPUs at 2 gigawatts), the NAACP lawsuit over the Southaven gas-turbine power plant, what Grok revenue and ARR xAI has actually disclosed, the Pentagon and HUMAIN partnerships, and the named-customer roster — every claim cited to a primary source rather than to investor-deck rumors. xAI is privately held and does not file with SEC EDGAR; no 10-K, 10-Q, 8-K, or DEF 14A is available.
+Funding rounds and the valuation arc from a $24 billion post-money mark in May 2024 to a $230 billion Series E close in January 2026, the two governance-reshaping mergers (the March 2025 all-stock combination with X Corp. and the February 2026 all-stock acquisition by SpaceX at a combined $1.25 trillion), the Memphis Colossus capex story (555,000 NVIDIA GPUs at 2 gigawatts), the NAACP lawsuit over the Southaven gas-turbine power plant, what Grok revenue and ARR xAI has actually disclosed, the Pentagon and HUMAIN partnerships, and the named-customer roster — every claim cited to a primary source rather than to investor-deck rumors. xAI files no periodic reports with SEC EDGAR (no 10-K, 10-Q, 8-K, or DEF 14A; its results now consolidate into SpaceX's filings) but did file four Form D exempt-offering notices under “X.AI Corp.”
+(CIK 2002695) — the late-2023, Series B, and Series C raises plus a small February 2025 business-combination issuance.

 Sibling page: xAI Leadership — the July 2023 launch team, the current executive cohort, and the Musk-personal-control governance subsection.
-Roster row: xAI on /orgs/ · Product line: Grok Versions.
+Parent: SpaceX on /orgs/ · Product line: Grok Versions.

 Disclosed funding raised